 Specifically, this dynamic is operative in Phillips’s Cambridge, a novel set in an unidentified Caribbean island some time between the abolition of the slave trade and the emancipation of the slaves.
 The book tells the story of two characters, Emily Cartwright, a young nineteenth-century Englishwoman sent by her father to his West Indian estate, and Cambridge, a plantation slave who was educated and converted to Christianity by his first master in England before being re-enslaved.
 Emily Cartwright, whose narrative voice mobilizes the bulk of the narrative, introduces herself as a “proper” Victorian lady who has not only seemingly internalized the separate sphere ideology with its attendant gendered conventions (“the preservation of my modesty” (16)), but also every shade of racist prejudice that defines British imperialism and the Caribbean plantation hierarchy.
-Upon arrival, she remarks that “what I had taken for monkeys were nothing other than negro children, naked as they were born, parading in a feral manner to which they were not only accustomed, but in which they comfortable.
+Upon arrival, she remarks that “what I had taken for monkeys were nothing other than negro children, naked as they were born, parading in a feral manner to which they were not only accustomed, but in which they felt comfortable.
 I expressed my general concern at the blackness of the native people” (24).
 Later, she adds that “the more white blood flowing in a person’s veins, the less barbarous will be his social tendencies” (25), thus echoing the pseudo-scientific racism of the nineteenth century and its investment in anchoring the myth of race in biology.
 In keeping with the stereotypical reduction of blackness to animality, she compares her black servant’s voice to the “mooing of a cow” (29), negro relations to “those practiced by animals of the field” (36), their love to “the brutish gratification of animal desire” (39), and their exclamations to “bird-like screeching” (44).
 She describes the African slaves as “tardy” and “careless” (32), as claiming to have “imaginary diseases” (34), as plagued with a “self-evident inferiority” (35), thus reproducing every imaginable stereotype that has ever been generated in relation to nonwhite otherness (“he steals, lies, is witless, incompetent, irresponsible, habitually lazy, and wantonly loose in his sexual behaviour” (52)).
 In keeping with white supremacist thinking about hybridity and degeneracy, she affirms that “constant association with an inferior race will weaken the moral fibre of a white man and debase the quality of his life” (52).
 Her colonialist and imperialist presumptions are relentless, so much so that even at the end of the narrative when she is at her most vulnerable, she cannot help but distance herself from her most faithful and only companion Stella through racist stereotyping.

 As critics have noted, just as the slave Cambridge’s section draws on the tradition of slave narrative, Emily’s narrative replicates the period genre of the travelogue.
 This partly explains the character’s reproduction of socially established precepts and formalities.
 As Kuurola points out, “[i]n Emily’s narrative, Phillips borrows scenes and phrasing from the journals of Lady Nugent, Mrs. Carmichael, and ‘Monk’ Lewis, and from Janet Schaw’s travelogue in particular” (132).
 Yet, despite the relentlessly formulaic, generic, ventriloquistic, prejudiced, and stereotypical aspects of her narration, Emily does not come across as a unidimensional character.
 Ironically, for many critics, the narrative even succeeds in creating “a connection between her and the contemporary reader” (133), a relation that Kuurola ascribes to Emily’s “underlying desire for self-determination” (133) in the face of the narrow role assigned to her gender by Victorian norms.